stephensl/RB139/study_guide/sg_full.md

   - Blocks have a lenient arity and will not raise an error when the number of arguments passed to the block does not match the number of parameters defined in the block.
   - Blocks return a value, just like methods.
 The return value of the block is the value of the last expression evaluated in the block.

+**Additional Notes: Blocks**
+  - A block is *NOT* an object.
+  - A block cannot be returned from a method.
+  - A `Proc` object is an object that contains a block of code.
+  - A `lambda` is a special kind of `Proc` object.

 ### Use Cases
   1. When we would like to defer come implementation details to the user of the method.